 - Batteries: You MUST closely watch your batteries.
 Lead-acid batteries should not be depleted below about 50% charge.
 You must top off your lead-acid batteries every day.
 You'll either need a generator or an ample solar array to do this.
 Do a little research on this ahead of time.

 - Tanks: Your holding tanks may limit your time at one spot.
 Simply put, the less water you use, the longer you can stay.
 Peeing outside can also save room in your black tank.
 (Not to mention this trick that will save even more black tank space.)

 - Generators: Don't use a contractor generator.
 Nobody wants to be forced to listen to that.
 If you need a generator, get an inverter generator.
 They are not that expensive these days.

 - Quiet Time: Most boondockers are not out on public lands to party.
 They are there to get away, to recreate.
 Be considerate and keep it down after 9 pm.

 - Parking: Unless it's one big open area like Chosa in New Mexico, don't park right next to someone unless that's the only spot left.
 Use your brain.
 If everyone is spread out, and spots are small-ish, if a spot is taken, it's taken.
 Yes, it's 'public land' but still, nobody wants you to roll up on them and invade their personal space.
-Same with being in public- it's 'public' but you still have your own personal space bubble among others.
+Same with being in public- it's 'public' but you still have your own personal space bubble around others.

 - Animals: Do not let your dogs roam free and unattended.
 Only have them off-leash if you are watching them and they WILL ABSOLUTELY recall when you call them.
 No-one wants your dogs running up on their business, and especially doing their business on their stuff.
-It's extremely inconsiderate of you to allow your dogs to do as they please when other humans are nearby.
+Please understand that it's extremely inconsiderate of you (and irresponsible) to allow your dogs to do as they please when other humans are nearby.